-Our former partner company Caelum, in collaboration with AstraZeneca plc ("AstraZeneca"), is working to develop a novel, first-in-class monoclonal antibody called CAEL-101 for the treatment of amyloid light chain ("AL") amyloidosis.
+Our former subsidiary Caelum, in collaboration with AstraZeneca plc ("AstraZeneca"), is working to develop a novel, first-in-class monoclonal antibody called CAEL-101 for the treatment of amyloid light chain ("AL") amyloidosis.
 CAEL-101 is designed to improve organ function by reducing or eliminating amyloid deposits in the tissues and organs of patients with AL amyloidosis.
-The antibody is designed to bind to insoluble light chain amyloid protein, including both kappa and lambda subtypes.
-In a Phase 1a/1b study, CAEL-101 demonstrated improved organ function, including cardiac and renal function, in 27 patients with relapsed and refractory AL amyloidosis who had previously not had an organ response to standard of care therapy.
-These data support CAEL-101's potential to be a well-tolerated therapy that promotes amyloid resolution.
-In a Phase 2 dose escalation study, safety and tolerability of CAEL-101 supported the selection of the 1000 mg/m2 dose for the Phase 3 studies.
-CAEL-101 has received Orphan Drug Designation from the FDA as a therapy for patients with AL amyloidosis, and as a radio-imaging agent in AL amyloidosis.

-In September 2020 Caelum initiated two Phase 3 studies of CAEL-101 for AL amyloidosis.
-Additional information on the Phase 3 trials, both of which are actively enrolling patients, can be found at www.ClinicalTrials.gov using identifiers NCT04512235 and NCT04504825.
+The antibody is designed to bind to insoluble light chain amyloid protein, including both kappa and lambda subtypes and received Orphan Drug Designation from the FDA as a therapy for patients with AL amyloidosis, and as a radio-imaging agent in AL amyloidosis.
+CAEL-101 is currently in two Phase 3 trials for AL amyloidosis and additional information on those trials can be found at ClinicalTrials.gov using identifiers: NCT04512235 and NCT04504825.

-On October 5, 2021, AstraZeneca acquired Caelum for an upfront payment of approximately \$150 million paid to Caelum shareholders, of which approximately \$56.9 million was paid to Fortress, net of the ten percent, 24-month escrow holdback amount and other miscellaneous transaction expenses.
+In October 2021, AstraZeneca acquired Caelum for an upfront payment of approximately \$150 million paid to Caelum shareholders, of which approximately \$56.9 million was paid to Fortress, which was net of the ten percent, 24-month escrow holdback amount and other miscellaneous transaction expenses.
 The agreement also provides for additional potential payments to Caelum shareholders totaling up to \$350 million, payable upon the achievement of regulatory and commercial milestones.
 Fortress is eligible to receive 42.4% of all possible proceeds of the transaction, totaling up to approximately \$212 million.